freeman-lab/awesome-restaurants/README.md

 [![Awesome](https://cdn.rawgit.com/sindresorhus/awesome/d7305f38d29fed78fa85652e3a63e154dd8e8829/media/badge.svg)](https://github.com/sindresorhus/awesome)

-This is a list of my favorite restaurants, organized by location.
-Each restaurant has a category.
-There are no stars or anything.
+> List of my favorite restaurants, organized by location, inspired by the [awesome lists](https://github.com/sindresorhus/awesome)

+There are no ratings.
 If I really like something, it's on the list!
 If I haven't been to it, or I don't like it, it's not.
 Partially resurrected from my personal website circa 2010.

 ### contributions

-This is a highly subjective document, obviously, but contributions are welome!
-If you strongly **disagree** that a restaurant should be listed here, disagree with how it's categorized, or just want to discuss why it's here, open an Issue.
+This is highly subjective, obviously, but contributions are welome!
+If you  **disagree** that a restaurant should be listed, open an Issue.
 If you want to **add** a restaurant, submit a Pull Request.
-If I've been to it and like it, we'll add it to the list.
-If I haven't, we'll put it in the "To Try" category.
-And if our preferences diverge too much that's cool too, just fork and make your own!
+I'll try to go to it, and if I like it, I'll add it to the list!

 # the list